-Figure 3.1 Collinsia morphology and petal regions.
-A) Bee foraging on a Collinsia flower.
-Bee claw position represents foraging position.

 Here, we test for differences in PC cell expression between species with selfing or outcrossing mating systems by classifying cell types and quantifying cell morphological differences in four-petal areas known to physically interact with pollinators.
 We used four sets of selfing-outcrossing sister species pairs in the genus Collinsia (Plantaginaceae) where the sister species differ significantly in traditional morphological and developmental traits in the selfing syndrome (Kalisz et al. 2012).
 Field observations confirm that bees land on the abaxial (ventral) petals of Collinsia species to forage (Figure 3.1A, B).
 Based on the tactile interaction of pollinators with these petal surfaces, we defined four-petal regions (Region 1- Region 4, Figure 3.1) on the adaxial (ventral) and abaxial (dorsal) surfaces of Collinsia flowers.
 We predict the following petal cell micro-morphologies based on the pollinator’s physical (as opposed to visual) interactions with these petal regions: